 One of the most important criteria for the evaluation of a scientific contribution is the coherent organisation of the textual narrative that describes it, most often published as a scientific article or book.
-In most academic disciplines, such writings have well-established models of organisation and rhetorical structure, to which scholars and contributors generally abide.
-These expectations are promoted by academic publishers, who ask for standardised models in the submissions they receive, constructed to efficiently describe the content's organisation in logical sections.
-Such models not only express the expected structure of the article or book, but facilitate the detection of omissions, redundancies or incorrect sequences.
-Unfortunately, the number of distinct vocabularies adopted by publishers to describe these requirements is quite large, expressed in bespoke document type definitions (DTDs).
-There is thus a need to integrate these different languages into a single, unifying framework that may be used for all content, regardless of provenance and scientific context.
-For instance, a recent report by Beck [3] explains the requirements for an XML vocabulary of scientific journals to be acceptable for inclusion in PubMed Central1.
+In most academic disciplines, such writings have well-established models of organisation and rhetorical structure, to which all scholars and contributors generally abide.
+These expectations are shared by academic publishers, who ask for standardised models in the submissions they receive, constructed to efficiently describe the content's organisation over logical components.
+This in turn corresponds to publishers' quest for a structural model that can best express the expected structure, describe the article's parts correctly, and identify at a glance any omissions, redundancies or incorrect sequences.
+Unfortunately, the number of distinct vocabularies adopted by publishers to describe these requirements is quite large, and a need arises to integrate these different languages into a single, unifying framework that may be used for all content, regardless of provenance and scientific context.
+For instance, a recent report by Beck [3] explains the requirements for an XML vocabulary of scientific journals to be acceptable for inclusion in PubMed Central [superscripted link?].

-Several studies exist that discuss models and theories for describing the structural, rhetorical and argumentative functions of texts.
-Such detailed descriptions in machinereadable form (e.g. [31]) have become a necessity for highvolume data access and comprehension both by humans and machines [8] [10].
-It is also a strict requirement for the complex process of semantic publishing [36] [37].
-Being able to simplify and automate the time-consuming process of annotating structural and rhetorical behaviours of document components (such as identifying front/body/back matters, Abstract, Results, etc.) may be instrumental in providing a number of services to publishers, open archives, and scientists themselves.
-For instance, the correct identification of structural patterns in academic documents could be used to generate lists and summaries automatically (e.g., tables of contents, lists of figures), to render the content in a web browser, or to provide full-scale converters between different component vocabularies, readily usable by delivery and publication platforms.
+Several studies exist that discuss models and theories for the description of structural, rhetorical and argumentative functions of texts.
+The description of documents' layers, as well as of their discourse in machine-readable form is crucial in facilitating their correct comprehension both by users and machines [9] [28] [7].
+It is also a strict requirement of the complex process of semantic publishing [32] [33].
+Being able to simplify and automate the time consuming process of annotating structural and rhetorical behaviours of document components (such as identifying front/body/back matters, related works, results, etc.), may be instrumental in providing a number of services to publishers, open archives, and even scientists themselves.
+For instance, the correct identification of structural patterns in academic documents could be used to automatically generate lists and summaries (e.g., tables of contents, lists of figures), to render the content in a web browser, or to provide full-scale converters between different component vocabularies, readily usable by delivery and publication platforms.

-This paper describes DoCO - the Document Components Ontology, an OWL 2 DL ontology that provides a generalpurpose structured vocabulary of document elements, that is one of the principal ontologies within the SPAR (Semantic Referencing) and Publishing Ontologies (http://www.sparontologies.net), a suite of orthogonal and complementary ontology modules for creating comprehensive machine-readable RDF metadata for all aspects of semantic publishing and referencing.
-DoCO has been designed as a general unifying ontological framework for describing different aspects related to the content of scientific and other scholarly texts.
-Its primary goal has been to improve the interoperability and shareability of academic documents (and related services) when multiple formats are actually used for their storage.
-In the following sections, both the structural and the rhetorical foundations of DoCO are presented, along with hybrid structures that describe components in terms of their complementary structural and rhetorical behaviour.
-The utility of the ontology in practice is then illustrated by showcasing a variety of our own applications that rely on DoCO to annotate and retrieve document components of scholarly articles, and by introducing other activities of the Semantic Publishing community that directly use or promote DoCO as a comprehensive ontology for modelling document components in RDF.
+This paper describes DoCO - the Document Components Ontology, an OWL 2 DL ontology that provides a generalpurpose structured vocabulary of document elements.
+Both the structural and the rhetorical foundations of the ontology are presented, along with hybrid structures that describe components in terms of their complementary structural and rhetorical behaviour.
+The utility of the ontology in practice is afterwards showcased through several in-house solutions that rely on DoCO to annotate and retrieve document components of scholarly articles.
+In addition, other works of the Semantic Publishing community are also introduced, that directly use or promote DoCO as one of the most comprehensive ontology to model document components in RDF.